GoogleContainerTools/kpt-config-sync/docs/development.md

 * [git]
 * [make]
 * [docker]
+* [gcloud]
+* [gsutil]

+### Login to gcloud

+In order to download some build artifacts and dependencies from Google Cloud Storage (GCS) with `gsutil`, you may need to be authenticated with `gcloud`.

+One way to do this is with `gcloud auth login`.
+For other options, see https://cloud.google.com/docs/authentication/gcloud

 ## Checkout the code
 The first step is to check out the code for Config Sync to your local